zeeshanali/Online-Help/docs/Install_Guide/ig_ch_03_building.md

 Requirements for HA object storage servers and targets are as follows:

--   Red Hat Enterprise Linux or CentOS Linux version 7.3 or 7.4 must be installed.
+-   Red Hat Enterprise Linux or CentOS Linux version 7.4 must be installed.
 All Lustre* servers should be running the same OS and version.
 CentOS must have access to the base repositories and update repositories.
 Red Hat must have the following channels registered and enabled:
     - rhel-x86\_64-server-supplementary-7
     - rhel-x86\_64-server-optional-7
     - rhel-x86\_64-server-ha-7